 5. Code Maintainability

-• Core PHP can result in spaghetti code if not well-structured.
+- Core PHP can lead to easy spaghetti code if not properly built.

-• Laravel follows the MVC pattern, ensuring clean and maintainable code.
+- Laravel uses MVC pattern, which helps provide clean and maintainable code.

 When to Choose Core PHP?